Domestic Violence Lawyer San Antonio, TX

 A “Class C” misdemeanor charge will result in no more than a year in jail and a fine.
 However, some who are accused of abuse end up facing first-degree felony charges — which can lead to decades in prison.
 Regardless of the charges against you, an attorney with domestic abuse experience can help you fight back.

 Your charge can range from a Class A misdemeanor to a first-degree felony.
 The degree of your charge will be based upon the severity of your case.
-Below are the penalties and fines you might be facing.
+Below are the penalties and fines you will be facing.

-• Assault Causing Bodily Injury to a Family Member is a Class A Misdemeanor up to 1 year in jail and up to $4,000 in fines.
+• up to 1 year in jail and up to $4,000 in fines.

-• Assault by Impeding Breathe or Choking of a Family Member is a Third-Degree Felony2 to 10 years in prison and up to a $10,000 fine.
+• Assault by Impeding Breathe or Choking of a Family Member is a

-• Assault of Family Member With Prior Assault is a Second-Degree Felony – 2 to 20 Years in prison and up to a $10,000 fine
+• 2 to 20 Years in prison and up to a $10,000 fine

-• Assault of Family Member twice in 12 moths is a First-Degree Felony –2 to 10 Years in prison and up to a $10,000 fine
+• 2 to 10 Years in prison and up to a $10,000 fine

 What Happens When You’re Accused of Domestic Violence?

-The criminal case against someone accused of domestic abuse can look very different depending on the circumstances of their situation.
-For instance, a boyfriend accused of choking his partner could face far more severe penalties than a girlfriend accused of slapping her partner.
-These differences are sometimes by design, but in other instances, they result from outdated thinking that always views a particular party as guilty.
+A Criminal defense strategy for someone accused of domestic abuse can look very different depending on the circumstances of their situation.
+For example, a boyfriend accused of choking his partner could face far more severe penalties than a girlfriend accused of slapping her partner.

 • Arrest: Texas law enforcement officers are required to make an arrest when domestic violence allegations are made.